ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 **Protip: debugging in teams is way better than debugging by yourself!**

-Then I googled the error and came up with exactly nothing helpful.
+Then I Googled the error and came up with exactly nothing helpful.

 I mentioned before that as a last resort, it never helps to read the source code of the library you're using.